Honolulu,

 04

-Taj MahalIndian · $$ · Address on file★ 4.5Editor pick
+Taj MahalIndian · $$ · Address not listed★ 4.5Recommended

 Counter-style indian with a steady local following.